Achievable logoAchievable logo

 SIMPLE (Savings Incentive Match Plan for Employees):

-• A SIMPLE plan is an IRA established and maintained by the employee, but to which the employer may contribute.
+• A SIMPLE plan is established by the employer.
+Each eligible employee has a SIMPLE IRA, into which the employer deposits salary deferrals and required/matching contributions.
 SIMPLEs are only available to small employers (100 or fewer employees).
 A SIMPLE plan eliminates the administrative work and costs associated with other plans.
 A participant in a SIMPLE plan will “simply” open an IRA account at the brokerage firm of their choice; the employer will make appropriate salary deductions and deposit them, along with any match the company may make, into the employee’s IRA.

 SEP (Simplified Employee Pension Plan):

-• An SEP is also an IRA established and maintained by the employee, but the employer may contribute to it.
+• An SEP is established by the employer, usually through IRS Form 5305-SEP.
+Contributions are made by the employer to SEP-IRAs owned by the employees.
 With high contribution limits and immediate vesting, SEPs are generally appropriate for small, family-owned businesses looking to fund a retirement plan with company profits, lowering the tax liability of the company.

 Keogh (HR-10):

-• Keoghs are intended for self-employed persons and owners of unincorporated businesses, such as lawyers or doctors.
-If the owner of a Keogh has any employees, the plan is then subject to ERISA eligibility rules.
+• Keoghs are qualified retirement plans for self-employed individuals and owners of unincorporated businesses, such as lawyers or doctors.
+They may be structured as defined contribution or defined benefit plans.
+If the owner has employees, the plan is subject to ERISA eligibility and nondiscrimination rules.

 The Employee Retirement Income Security Act of 1974 (ERISA) established standards for corporate retirement plans to qualify for tax benefits: